 2015-2016 Performance Summary

 This year, George Fox University Players explore the theme “Time Will Tell,” stories of time; our struggle against it, our longing for it, and our place within it.
 These true, original stories investigate the places in which God has been shaping us.

 Here are just a few of the stories we may explore together:

-- Meteor Shower: Flanked by her parents, a child soaks up the miracle of a meteor shower.
+- Meteor Shower: A child, accompanied by her parents, sets out to see a meteor shower, and contemplates the blessing of a moment.

-- Bicycle: After a moment of embarrassment, a young man conquers his past and learns how to ride a bike.
+- Bikeride: After a moment of embarrassment, a young man conquers his past and learns how to ride a bike.

-- Classmate: After some time has passed a girl looks back to an unrequited love, and wonders if things were truly as they seemed.
+- Classmate: After the loss of a classmate, a girl looks back on an unrequited love, and wonders if anything could have been different.

 2014-2015 Performance Summary